AliceO2Group/QualityControl/doc/Advanced.md

 * [DataProducerExample.h](../Framework/include/QualityControl/DataProducerExample.h) :
   The key elements are :
   1. The include `#include <Framework/DataProcessorSpec.h>`
-  2. The function `getDataProducerSpec(...)` which must return a `DataProcessorSpec` i.e. the description of a device (name, inputs, outputs, algorithm)
+  2. The function `getDataProducerExampleSpec(...)` which must return a `DataProcessorSpec` i.e. the description of a device (name, inputs, outputs, algorithm)
-  3. The function `getDataProducerAlgorithm` which must return an `AlgorithmSpec` i.e. the actual algorithm that produces the data.
+  3. The function `getDataProducerExampleAlgorithm` which must return an `AlgorithmSpec` i.e. the actual algorithm that produces the data.
 * [DataProducerExample.cxx](../Framework/src/DataProducerExample.cxx) :
   This is just the implementation of the header described just above.
-You will probably want to modify `getDataProducerSpec` and the inner-most block of `getDataProducerAlgorithm`.
+You will probably want to modify `getDataProducerExampleSpec` and the inner-most block of `getDataProducerExampleAlgorithm`.
 You might be taken aback by the look of this function, if you don't know what a _lambda_ is just ignore it and write your code inside the accolades.

 You will probably write it in your detector's O2 directory rather than in the QC repository.